MatthewReid854/reliability/docs/DSZI models.rst

 Based on these parameters, we expect the random samples to be around 70% failures and of those failures 20% of the total samples (failures + right censored) should be zeros due to the zero inflated fraction.
 We draw the random samples from the model and then fit a Weibull_DSZI model to the data.
 The result is surprisingly accurate showing DS=0.700005 and ZI=0.22, with the alpha and beta parameters closely resembling the parameters of the input Weibull Distribution.
-The plot below shows the CDF on the Weibull probability plot (top) and on linear axes (bottom) which each provide a different perspective of how the distribution models the failure points.
+The plot below shows the CDF on the Weibull probability plot (left) and on linear axes (right) which each provide a different perspective of how the distribution models the failure points.

 .. code:: python